 - Facilitate the opening of poultry and/or fish processing facilities for small and medium-sized farms.

-- Encourage crop diversity on small and medium-sized farms,
+- Boost crop diversity on small and medium-sized farms.

 - Encourage farmers and food business owners to grow the local food economy cooperatively in a way that intelligently utilizes our capacity for production.

 - Promote cooperative marketing of local agricultural goods to regional and national markets.